Do Go On - 163 - WW2 Badass Audie Murphy

 A couple of hours into the flight,

-cloud fog and zero visibility, terrible conditions.
-The pilot and all the
+The pilot and all the passengers were killed

-died.
 What?
-I thought for sure he was going to somehow fool through.
-No, so he
+I thought for sure he was going to somehow fall through

-was killed in the in this plane crash.
+No so he was killed in this plane crash

 The pilot had a private pilot license